FAQ's

 Hindus avoid beef, and Muslims in India avoid pork.
 Buddha did not forbid meat eating, but Jainism is strictly against meat and non-vegetarian foods.
 No strict rule can differentiate between right and wrong, so the scriptures mention that the only thing forbidden is bad-mouthing.

-Religious people are not bound to observe restrictions, fasting, and feasting; instead, they must restrict their thoughts, and desires must not drive their intentions.
+Religious people are not bound to observe restrictions, fasting, and feasting; instead, they must restrict their thoughts, and their desires must not drive their intentions.

-In South India, there are no inhibitions against meat or fish.
-The recipe dating back to 300CE states pepper was used as a main spice for flavouring meat.
+In South India, there are no restrictions on eating meat or fish.
+The recipe, dating back to 300 CE, states pepper was used as a main spice for flavouring meat.
 Fried and boiled meat was cooked with tamarind and pepper (pulingari).

-Keema is an Indian stew made with minced goat or lamb meat.
+keema is an Indian stew made with minced goat or lamb meat.
 Some regional communities prepare keema from cow meat by mixing the meat pieces with chilli, garlic, green peas, clarified butter and local spices.

 What is Meat?

-Meat is the edible part of the flesh of dead animals -usually domesticated cattle, swine, and sheep that is used for food.
+Meat is the edible part of the flesh of dead animals, usually domesticated cattle, swine, and sheep, that is used for food.

 Do People From India Eat Meat?